Michalychforever/AsPy/README.md

 matterpower_horizonRun3.dat - the linear matter power spectrum of the Horizon Run simulation

 The codes are (hopefully) self-explaining, if you have problems, please e-mail @ ivanov(at)ias.edu
-The details of the numerical algoritm are given in supplementary matherials *****.pdf
+The details of the numerical algoritm are given in a supplementary file 'notes.pdf'

-If you use this code in your research, please cite the paper arXiv:1810.xxxx
+If you use this code in your research, please cite the paper arXiv:1811.xxxx

-(c) Mikhail Ivanov